He Was Not The Joker

 Last night my mother, a compassionate mental-health professional, bristled when I characterized the shooter as insane.
-Not everyone who has psychological struggles, whether situationally or biochemically induced, is violent — of course — yet I don't know how else to describe someone who methodically plans mass murder but "crazy" by definition.
-It's not possible to be in one's right mind and do that.
+Not everyone who has psychological struggles, whether situationally or biochemically induced, is violent — of course — yet someone who methodically plans mass murder is surely not in their right mind.

-Which is perhaps the one thing that this man had in common with The Joker, except that one is a fictional homicidal maniac.
-He's a storytelling vehicle, an antagonist, at the very grayest an agent of chaos whom a reader might admire cathartically for his inventiveness knowing that the "people" he's hurting on the page or screen are not real.
-The Joker also didn't have red hair, and he didn't outfit himself in black tactical gear; some incarnations of Batman have done so, after a fashion, but they — as seen in The Dark Knight Rises itself — don't use guns.
-While Batman did carry a pistol in his earliest appearances, influenced by pulp-novel characters, it's been a notable trait of Bruce Wayne's for decades that he (to a pathological extreme, during my childhood) rejects the instrument of easy, impersonal death that took his own parents' lives.
+Which is perhaps the single thing that this man had in common with The Joker, except that one is a fictional homicidal maniac.
+He’s a storytelling vehicle, an antagonist, at the very grayest an agent of chaos whom a reader might admire cathartically for his inventiveness knowing that the “people” he’s hurting on the page or screen are not real.
+The Joker also didn’t have red hair, and he didn’t outfit himself in black tactical gear; some incarnations of Batman have done so, after a fashion, but they — as seen in The Dark Knight Rises itself — don’t use guns.
+While Batman did carry a pistol in his earliest appearances, influenced by pulp-novel characters, it’s been a notable trait of Bruce Wayne’s for decades that he (to a pathological extreme, during my childhood) rejects the instrument of easy, impersonal death that took his own parents’ lives.
 So

 the shooter in Aurora wasn’t emulating Batman through a direct lens; those who threw themselves on top of others as shielding from a madman’s bullets, they were Batman.